getify/You-Dont-Know-JS/get-started/ch2.md

 The wiser approach is not to avoid coercive comparisons, but to embrace and learn their ins and outs.

-Coercive comparisons crop up in other places in JS, such as conditionals (`if`, etc), which we'll revisit in Appendix A, "Coercive Conditional Comparison".
+Coercive comparisons crop up in other places in JS, such as conditionals (`if`, etc.), which we'll revisit in Appendix A, "Coercive Conditional Comparison."

-## How We Organize In JS
+## How We Organize in JS

 Two major patterns for organizing code (data and behavior) are used broadly across the JS ecosystem: classes and modules.
 These patterns are not mutually exclusive; many programs can and do use both.
 Other programs will stick with just one pattern, or even neither!